Catholic Church in North Macedonia

-The beginning of Christianity in North Macedonia
+The beginning of Christianity

 In the 6th century, Emperor Justinian I (born in Tauresium, today's Gradište in North Macedonia) advanced the status of Christianity across the Eastern Roman (Byzantine) Empire, and is venerated in both the Eastern Orthodox Church and the Roman Catholic Church.
 After Justinian I, the next cycle in which Christianity began to spread began in the 9th century, when Clement of Ohrid and Saint Naum instituted the Ohrid Literary School during the Christianization of Bulgaria.
 At the time, there was a creation of parishes in alignment with the Archbishopric of Ohrid whose autocephaly was maintained until 1767, when the Turks, influenced by the Ecumenical Patriarchate of Constantinople, suspend it.

 Skopje Catholic bishops

 Diocese of Skopje, under whose jurisdiction are believers of the Western or Roman rite is one of the oldest dioceses in the Balkans and its territory historically is not enough investigated.
-Many important historical facts and unsolved today.
+Many important historical facts are unsolved today.
 To a better overview, church history in these areas could be divided into three main periods.